Improving the Fitbit sleep tracking experience for users with sleep disorders

 Reflect and Learn

-• Working within an established design system allowed me to focus on the specific feature and how the flow would improve the experiences of the specific users I had in mind.
-Since I didnā€™t have to worry about typography, colors, or other style choices, this project felt much more focused which I appreciated.
+• Working within an established app allowed me to focus on the feature and how the flow would improve the experiences of the specific users I had in mind.
+Since I didnā€™t have to worry about typography, colors, or other style choices, this project felt very focused which I appreciated.

 • On the other hand, the constraints that I had to work with were limiting at times.
 I think the UI of the app could definitely be improved, and the feedback I received during testing confirmed that.
 However, this was a good opportunity to stay within the scope of this particular project and not try to fix everything all at once.

-• I enjoyed designing for a very specific need, albeit one that I personally experience.
+• I enjoyed designing for a very specific need, especially one that I personally experience.
 It was gratifying to feel like this work could provide real positive change for the users and I would love to see it come to fruition.
-This cemented my desire to find meaningful, impactful work.

 Back to home page